Skip to main content

 After a walk around Bodhnath stupa, we proceeded to Swayambunath.

 Swayambhunath stupa is yet another important attraction of Kathmandu.
 This is on top of Swayambu hill in the Kathmandu valley.
 The prominent feature of this stupa is two painted eyes of Buddha on its top.
 Swayambhunath is also a World Heritage site and is an architectural excellence of the bygone centuries.
-There is the mention of this great Stupa on a 5th century C.E (Current Era) stone inscription which is the earliest written record.
+There is the mention of this great Stupa on a 5th century C.E (Common Era) stone inscription which is the earliest written record.

 After going round the stupa and taking few pics, we then visited Patan Durbar Square which is located at the center of Lalitpur area.
 This is one of the 3 Durbar Squares in Kathmandu and all the World Heritage sites.
 The area is crowded with tourists, local vendors selling traditional stuff and many temples like Krishna mandir, Bhimsen temple, Vishwanath temple etc.